timbrist/RAG-Driver/README.md

 bash get_bddx_dataset.sh
 ```

 ## Usage

+Cannot find a way to automate the process.
+A lot of things need to config in this step.

 **NOTE**: Please remember to change:  \
 MODELS_DIR in scripts/finetune.sh
-WORKSPACE  in scripts/finetune.sh to
 CACHESPACE in run_rag.sh and test_rag.sh
 ```--account=<project> ``` specify your project name such as project_2010795

 the script is follow the exmaple on [Puhti](https://docs.csc.fi/computing/running/example-job-scripts-puhti/)
 ### Testing